Two-Tailed Mermaids

 A.k.a.
 Melusina, Mixoparthenos, Scylla, Gorgona

 A melusine is a creature similar to a mermaid (or siren) but depicted as living in freshwater.
 It is often shown as twin-tailed.
 The concept of the melusine comes from French and other European myths and appears in heraldry.
 The Melusine is a maiden who transforms partly into a siren in water.
-Most myths regarding Melusine are similar to the tale of the Duke of Aquitaine, who married a girl who required that he never bother her on a Saturday.
+Most myths about Melusine are similar to the tale of the Duke of Aquitaine, who married a girl who required that he never bother her on Saturdays.
 When he broke this promise, he saw her in her siren form, and she turned into a dragon and fled, never to return.
-You can read traditional tales about melusines here.

 The melusine has been a popular motif in decorative and textile arts for centuries.
 Their symmetry lends itself well to many uses, including the embroidered panels on traditional dresses and architectural features, especially fountains.